thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ### The full name

-If automatic login is turned off, you'll see your account's full name when logging into the OS after the computer boots.
+If automatic login is turned off, you'll see your account's full name when logging into the operating system after the computer boots up.

 ![](https://i.imgur.com/t8AVjbq.png)